-The overarching objective mirrors the overarching objective from the Gas Market Reform Group's (GMRG) June 2017 final design recommendation on its review of the Gas Pipeline Information Disclosure and Arbitration Framework of the non-scheme pipelines under the National Gas Rules.18
+The overarching objective mirrors the overarching objective from the Gas Market Reform Group's (GMRG) June 2017 final design recommendation on its review of the Gas Pipeline Information Disclosure and Arbitration Framework of the non-scheme pipelines under the National Gas Rules.22

-For the proposed light handed third party access framework for the NWIS, the Public Utilities Office has used the access framework for non-scheme pipelines in the National Gas Rules19 as a starting point.
-The GMRG recommendations addressing greater information disclosure by gas service providers and access to commercial negotiation with binding arbitration are features that the proposed NWIS light handed access regime incorporates.
-Notwithstanding, the Public Utilities Office will monitor any further outcomes from the GMRG review of the non-scheme pipeline information and arbitration framework for consideration in finalising the design of the NWIS light handed access regime.
+For the proposed third party access regime for the NWIS, the Public Utilities Office has used the access framework for non-scheme pipelines in the National Gas Rules23 as a starting point.
+The GMRG recommendations addressing greater information disclosure by gas service providers and access to commercial negotiation with binding arbitration are features that the proposed NWIS third party access regime incorporates.
+Notwithstanding, the Public Utilities Office will monitor any further outcomes from the GMRG review of the non-scheme pipeline information and arbitration framework for consideration in finalising the design of the NWIS third party access regime.

-At the core of the proposed light handed third party access framework is an assumption that the parties in the NWIS have sufficient economies of scale and scope and are sufficiently sophisticated to be able to negotiate fair and reasonable terms of access.
+At the core of the proposed third party access regime is an assumption that the parties in the NWIS have sufficient economies of scale and scope and are sufficiently sophisticated to be able to negotiate fair and reasonable terms of access.
 While economies of scale and scope and possessing a level of sophistication may be necessary preconditions for negotiating access, they are not sufficient to ensure that negotiations will lead to fair and reasonable terms of access without some additional regulatory terms and conditions to facilitate the access negotiation process.

-18 Gas Market Reform Group's (GMRG) June 2017 final design recommendation on its review of the Gas Pipeline Information Disclosure and Arbitration Framework of the non-scheme pipelines under the National Gas Rules.
+22 Gas Market Reform Group's (GMRG) June 2017 final design recommendation on its review of the Gas Pipeline Information Disclosure and Arbitration Framework of the non-scheme pipelines under the National Gas Rules.

-http://gmrg.coagenergycouncil.gov.au/publications/gas-pipeline-information-disclosure-and-arbitration-framework-final-design 19 Part 23, Division 1, rule 546 of the National Gas Rules.
+http://gmrg.coagenergycouncil.gov.au/publications/gas-pipeline-information-disclosure-and-arbitration-framework-final-design 23 Part 23, Division 1, rule 546 of the National Gas Rules.
 Version 36.

-In order to meet the overarching objective, the proposed framework for the light handed regime includes:
+In order to meet the overarching objective, the proposed framework for the NWIS third party access regime includes: